panby34/river-ranz/content/posts/WithLove/index.md

 mood: "Contemplative"
 ---

 *With Love* is a short visual novel developed over the course of 3 weeks.
-You take yourself on a solo roadtrip around New England, visiting 5 locations in any order.
+You take yourself on a solo roadtrip around either New England or New York state, visiting 5 locations in any order.
 During these stops, there's no dialogue or character interactions.
 Instead, the story unfolds through postcards you write from each location, personalized for the specific decisions you make on your trip.
 Each postcard has an air of sadness to it, lightly masked by humor and a lighthearted, informal writing style.

 ![Image of an in-game postcard](withLove-postcard.png)